unfoldedcircle/core-api/doc/integration-driver/write-integration-driver.md

 #### Multi Device Instance Driver

-⚠️ This feature is currently being finalized and not yet available!
+⚠️ This feature is not yet available!

 The multi device instance driver is an advanced driver capable of discovering physical devices and delegating the setup or configuration to the Remote / web-configurator.